rloucks/Visitor-Log/README.md

 ### 2. Configure `docker-compose.yml`

-Open `docker-compose.yml` and set these two values:

 ```yaml
 environment:
   SESSION_SECRET: "replace-with-a-long-random-string"
   SERVER_HOSTNAME: "192.168.1.55"   # ← your server's LAN IP
 ```

 `SERVER_HOSTNAME` is embedded in the auto-generated TLS certificate's Subject Alternative Name. iOS requires this to trust a self-signed cert.
-Use the IP address (or hostname) that the iPad will use to reach the server.

 ### 3. Create host directories and start